Patronising palliatives

 Due to reasons that is common knowledge, the burden of spend on medicare by urban-based families has reportedly crossed prohibitive levels on an average, the costs of medicine and hospitalisation driving the families at large to despair.
 An unwittingly emerging trend of this feature is people adopting the practice of self-medication, blissfully ignorant about the outcome, not to forget fatality, mainly due to the factor of side effects of allopathic products, barring very few exceptions.
 Doctors enlightening their patients and cautioning them on the harmful consequences of exceeding the dosage of their prescribed medicine don’t seem to be a common practice due to various reasons, one of them being the abysmally low ratio of 1:10,000 doctors to population in India, while World Health Organisation’s recommendation is a ratio of 1:1,000.

-READ ALSO Flirting with fire
+READ ALSO Life with wisdom

 In the foregoing backdrop, the just published initiative of the Drug Controller General of India to direct manufacturers of drugs, particularly antibiotics and psychiatric drugs, to include their adverse effects in the leaflets inside the package to promote patients’ safety is to be welcomed by all.
 The light-hearted view that if drug doesn’t have side effects, it may also not have the main effect has to be taken with a pinch of salt.